优蜜传媒

 But it doesn't have to be that way: Companies can transform customer problems into business opportunities. 优蜜传媒finds that when an organization handles problems effectively, it can end up with higher than it had before the problems occurred.
 After an engaging problem resolution experience, customers are more likely to repurchase and act as brand ambassadors.

 On the other hand, frustrating problem resolution experiences (e.g., those that require customers to speak with multiple employees) are far more damaging to customer engagement than the initial problems were.
-Because problems are often unavoidable, all companies need world-class to avoid demolishing customer engagement with subpar resolution experiences.
+Because problems are often unavoidable, all companies need world-class problem resolution strategies to avoid demolishing customer engagement with subpar resolution experiences.

 Engaging Customers via Problem Resolution